wdpypere/docs-test-comps/docs/components/freeipa.rst

      done
      ipa role-add-member --users=quattor-server "Quattor server"

      # use -r option to retrieve existing keytab (e.g. from another ipa server)
      ipa-getkeytab -p quattor-server -k /etc/quattor-server.keytab -s ipaserver.example.com

-Use these with ncm-freeipa on the server.
+Use these with ncm-freeipa on the server:

 .. code-block:: perl